openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-FigureÂ 7.Â Double-clicking a package from the top-right listview, will popup a Repository chooser dialog.
+Figure 7.
+Double-clicking a package from the top-right listview, will popup a Repository chooser dialog.